argoproj/argo-cd/docs/user-guide/tool_detection.md

 ## Disable built-in tools

-Optionally built-in config management tools might be disabled.
-In order to disable the tool add one of the following keys to the `argocd-cm` ConfigMap: `kustomize.enable`, `helm.enable` or `jsonnet.enable`.
-Once the tool is disabled Argo CD will assume the application target directory contains plain Kubernetes YAML manifests.
+Built-in config management tools can be optionally disabled by setting one of the following keys, in the `argocd-cm` ConfigMap, to `false`: `kustomize.enable`, `helm.enable` or `jsonnet.enable`.
+Once the tool is disabled, Argo CD will assume the application target directory contains plain Kubernetes YAML manifests.

 ## References